OneLink U Lesson 1

 Watch this video

-This video demonstrates a few important principles about training:
+This video demonstrates some important principles about training:

 Goals of Training